microsoft/ai-developer/Labs/lab-04.md

 In this exercise, we utilized **OpenAPI integration with Semantic Kernel** to enhance AI-driven applications through dynamic API orchestration.
 We imported the **WorkItems API** as an OpenAPI plugin, enabling seamless interaction with external services using AI-generated prompts.
 This enhanced our proficiency in simplifying API integration, reducing manual coding, and automating external service calls within intelligent applications.

-Successfully completed the below tasks for **OpenAPI integration with Semantic Kernel**:
+We have successfully completed the below tasks for **OpenAPI integration with Semantic Kernel**:

 - Integrated **OpenAPI with Semantic Kernel** to enable dynamic API orchestration.
 - Imported and configured the **WorkItems API** as an **OpenAPI plugin** for seamless external service interaction.

-## Go to the Next Lab by clicking on the navigation.
+## Go to the next lab by clicking on the navigation.